 There has been plenty of activity in this regard from local authorities that comes with greater scrutiny and criticism which is expected as this is still relatively new.
 There is a perception that local authorities paying reasonable prices for failing shopping centres when there is so much talk about the death of the high street is a poor decision and use of tax payers money.

 However, having spent 2 years working to reinvigorate a failing shopping centre purchased by a local authority, I’m in the fortunate position of understanding the positive impact this can have on a community both in terms of the businesses and the the local economy, halting the decline of a town centre and encouraging inward investment.
 I must admit when asked to devise a strategy for Park Mall a shopping centre that was a third empty and having a negative impact on the surrounding businesses, anchor shopping centre and the perception of the town, it was a daunting task to undertake.
-My initiatives for Ashford Borough Council slashed a 21% town vacancy rate to 7%, way below the national average.
+Initiatives delivered by Ashford Borough Council slashed a 21% town vacancy rate to 7%, way below the national average.
 Park Mall shopping centre is now thriving with much improved footfall and a 100% occupancy.
+A wonderful example of a community shopping experience.

 The need to take control of a commercial asset is the underlying reason for local authorities to acquire a failing shopping centre and the opportunity to make a success of the centre and the wider town centre building confidence from major stakeholders and the wider regeneration of an area.